argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/TensorFlow/line_profiler/README.md

    466                                               generator.save_weights("trained_GAN.h5")
 ```

 As you can see, the dominant calls are the generator, the discriminator (twice), and the gradient calculations.
-We will see how to speed those up next.
+We will see how to speed those up next with [`tf.function` decorators](https://github.com/argonne-lcf/CompPerfWorkshop-2021/tree/main/09_profiling_frameworks/TensorFlow/tf_function).